kadhirvelm/DNACode/README.md

 Run it with a Stockholm formatted file as its input and it'll spit out the top ten lowest Shannon entropy columns, and the top fifty mutual information columns.

+The Pairwise Alignment file does the following:

+Run it with a similarity matrix as the first argument and a sequence file as the second to get the first two sequences inside the sequence file aligned and printed to the terminal.